 There is no switching fee applicable as at the date of this document.
-However, a buy and/or sell spread or a contribution fee may apply (where applicable) to the relevant fund(s) at the time of the switch.
-Before making a decision to switch, you should read the relevant PDS located at the Investment Manager's website.
+However, a buy and/or sell spread or a contribution fee (where applicable) may apply to the relevant fund(s) at the time of the switch.
+Before making a decision to switch, you should read the relevant PDS located on the Investment Manager's Website.